 (click on category to view list)

-To provide students with the opportunity to strengthen their skills in the biological sciences, to expand their mental opportunities in science and to enable them to bridge the gap between academic skills and professional skills.
+To provide students with the opportunity to strengthen their skills in communications, leadership, marketing, and management, to enable them to bridge the gap between academic skills and professional skills.

 College of Business Student Advisory Board